-8 Other panels than the ICC remote control panel must be connected to the "QRS232"-connection; reference Refer to the applicable installation manual for instructions.
+8 The MasterBus - Serial interface or other panels than the ICC remote control panel must be connected to the "QRS232"-connection; reference ®.
+Refer to the applicable installation manual for instructions.

 Continue with section 5.8.3

 This schematic is to illustrate the general placement of the Mass Combi in a circuit.
 It is not meant to provide detailed wiring instructions for any particular electrical installation.